Experience Gunston Hall

-This three-part series will illuminate what kinds of food were eaten by different people in colonial Virginia.
-Discover each week how to prepare a simple recipe.
-Every 30-minute session spotlights a dish eaten by one of the following groups: the Mason family, people enslaved at Gunston Hall, and the white laborers, shopkeepers, and tenant farmers of Virginia.
-Participants will discover how social class and wealth affected what food people had access to.
+This online series showcases foods eaten by different people in colonial Virginia.
+Each session discover how to prepare a simple recipe eaten by one of the following groups: the Mason family, people enslaved at Gunston Hall, and the white laborers, shopkeepers, and tenant farmers of Virginia.
+Explore how social class and wealth affected what food people of the past could access.